mozilla/cargo-vet/book/src/config.md

 specified in the `ours` key.
 Any imported audits that do not match any mappings are discarded.

+### the `policy` Table

+By default, invoking `cargo vet` will recursively check every top-level crate in the workspace against the default criteria for all possible platforms.
+These defaults can be overridden as needed with entries in the `policy` table.
+The table is indexed by top-level crate name, and each entry has the following fields.

+#### `criteria`

+A string or array of strings specifying the criteria that should be enforced for this crate and its dependency tree.

+Defaults to the `default-criteria` in `audits.toml`.

+#### `build-and-dev-criteria`

+Same as the above, but applied to build-dependencies and dev-dependencies.

+Defaults to the same value as `criteria`.

+#### `targets`

+A string or array of target specifiers for the platforms of interest for this top-level crate.
+These are the platforms that `cargo vet` will require audits for when traversing the subtree (audits can optionally [restrict their validity](audit-entries.md#targets) to a set of targets).

+Defaults to all platforms.

+#### `build-and-dev-targets`

+Same as the above, but applied to build-dependencies and dev-dependencies.

+Defaults to the same value as `targets`.

 ### The `unaudited` Table

 This table enumerates the set of crates which are being used despite missing the